Exploravis/exploravis-infra/README.md

 - [x] remote terraform state support(Terraform Cloud)
 - [x] Managed ssh keys through azure key vault
 - [x] Ansible to fully setup and config kubernetes in the clusters
-- [ ] Modular ansible with playbooks and roles
+- [x] Modular ansible with playbooks and roles
-- [ ] Use certs with TTL instead of ssh keys(for security and compliance -- rotation)
-- [ ] Ansible roles to setup helm, Prometheus/grafana, k3s dashboard...
+- [x] Teleport with github SSO

 # Prerequisits
 - You need an azure account(auth through the cli `az login`, or create a principal and save the tokens)